2D vs 3D Medical Animation: Which is right for your project?

 • Pharmacokinetic profile comparisons

-Hybrid Approaches: Getting the Best of Both
+Hybrid Approaches: Getting the best of both

 You don’t always have to choose one exclusively.
 Many effective pharmaceutical videos combine both approaches: